kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 ```
 !pwd #followed by Shit+Enter
 ```
+Other commands might not work!
+Double click D in Command mode to delete it.

 ## Jupyter Lab
 Jupyter is cooler than jupyter notebook as it has more functions like accessing all the files open as tabs and also has the terminal.
 Watch this video to get a feel. https://www.youtube.com/watch?v=4AT1PcbEzjw.
 To install jupyter lab:-